 Unless you are a licensed entity manufacturing drugs in a professional capacity, it is illegal to manufacture - or produce, prepare, or process - drugs in the state of Oregon.
 Unfortunately, since the drug laws that govern drug manufacturing laws, many people do not know that certain actions or behaviors can qualify as drug manufacturing.

-In order to be charged with a drug manufacturing accusation, you do not even necessarily have to physically produce a drug; if you packaged or repackaged a drug, you could be liable for violating this law.
+In order to be charged with a drug manufacturing accusation in Oregon, you do not even necessarily have to physically produce a drug; if you packaged or repackaged a drug, you could be liable for violating this law.
 Call a drug crime lawyer immediately as defense will be necessary.

 Generally speaking, possession of controlled substances is the lowest level crime of the three categories.
 Possession of narcotics, marijuana, or prescription drugs may result in a more significant consequence or misdemeanor penalty.
-In order to be charged with a drug possession charge, you must be found guilty - without reasonable doubt - that you intentionally possessed the substance.
+In order to be charged with a drug possession charge in Oregon, you must be found guilty - without reasonable doubt - that you intentionally possessed the substance.

 To understand the nature of your charges, you should first consider how serious the state of Oregon determines your offense to be.
 When you are able to identify the possible mandatory minimum sentence, you can understand what you may be up against.
-Be warned, however, just because you may be facing a lesser charge does not mean that you do not need a lawyer.
+Be warned, however, just because you may be facing a lesser charge does not mean that you do not need an Oregon criminal defense lawyer.

 The seriousness of a crime will be in direct proportion to the following factors:

 - Whether a substantial amount was found to be in your possession

 - Whether the crime is classified as a commercial drug offense